nus-cs2030s/2324-s2/docs/exercises/ex0-task.md

 Point: new at (-3.14, 1.59).. ok
 ```

 !!!
-Tip: Re-compiling Files that Changed
+Tips "Re-compiling Files that Changed"

     As an aside, note that we actually do not need to explicitly compile `Point.java`.
 Since `Test1.java` refers to the `Point` class, `javac` is smart enough to compile `Point.java` if `Point.class` is not found, or recompile `Point.java` if it is newer than `Point.class`.